BatoolAyman/batoolayman/README.md

 My name is Batool Ayman Mohamed.
 I graduated from the Faculty of Artificial Intelligence.
-I completed intensive Data Engineering, Data Science training programs at ITI and DEPI.
+I completed intensive Data Engineering & Data Science training programs at ITI and DEPI.
-Builing end to-end ETL/ELT pipelines using Python and SQL, workflow orchestration with Airflow, and analytics engineering with dbt and Snowflake.
+Builing end to-end ETL/ELT pipelines using Python & SQL, workflow orchestration with Airflow and analytics engineering with dbt & Snowflake.
-Seeking a Data Engineer role focused on scalable pipelines, orchestration, and data modeling.
+Seeking a Data Engineer role focused on scalable pipelines, orchestration and data modeling.

 ## 🌐 Socials: